AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* SGAs that need to manage and keep track of the profiles of elderly they are going to or has visited
+* SGAs that need to manage and keep track of the profiles of seniors they are going to or have visited
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions